gkjolin/Unity-Roguelike/README.md

 # Roguelike

 This is a turn-based roguelike written in Unity I'm working on to experiment with various systems involved in roguelikes and RPGs.
-This includes procedural generation of levels, enemies and items, handling field of view (FOV), enemy AI, leveling, inventory management, turn management, etc. Many systems are modelled after corresponding systems in Diablo 2 and Path of Exile, though the game plays more like a traditional roguelike (Rogue, Nethack, Castle of the Winds, etc.) In addition to the systems themselves, I'm also exploring the use of tools (postprocessors, custom inspectors, property drawers, even full blown level editors) to enhance workflow.
+This includes procedural generation of levels, enemies and items, handling field of view (FOV), enemy AI, leveling, inventory management, turn management, etc. Many systems are modelled after corresponding systems in Diablo 2 and Path of Exile (particularly item and level generation), though the game plays more like a traditional roguelike (Rogue, Nethack, Castle of the Winds, etc.)

-The game is playable (from the editor), but low on content and not terribly fun at the moment.
+The game is playable (from the editor), but low on content and not particularly interesting yet.
 Nonetheless, it may serve as a reference for those seeking to implement certain roguelike features.

-Last tested with Unity 2017.1.1f1.
+Targets .NET 4.6, and currently uses Unity 2017.3.0f3.

 ![Roguelike Screenshot](https://imgur.com/vcWSwt6.png)

-Item and creature sprites were taken from [here](http://pousse.rapiere.free.fr/tome/), shared under the Creative Commons License, and drawn by David E. Gervais.
+Almost all item and creature sprites were taken from [here](http://pousse.rapiere.free.fr/tome/), shared under the Creative Commons License, and drawn by David E. Gervais.

 ## Setup and Controls